Counter-Revolutionary Violence: Bloodbaths in Fact & Propaganda: Publishing history

-McCaleb reminded Sarnoff of the arrangement that they had when McCaleb was hired: he and his staff were given discretion to select what to publish, and that their sales levels would measure their success.
+McCaleb reminded Sarnoff that, when McCaleb was hired, he and his staff were given discretion to select what to publish.
 Sarnoff dismissed McCaleb's argument by stating that the arrangement did not cover works that were "worthless and full of lies."
 Sarnoff complained that too many of Warner Modular's works were written by left-wing writers.
 McCaleb replied that conservative writers were also represented, and that Warner Modular had planned to publish works by Milton Friedman and Friedrich Hayek.

 Sarnoff then canceled the ads for CRV, ordered the destruction of the first printing of CRV, as well as the Warner Modular catalog that listed them, and announced that he would not release one copy of CRV to anybody.
 When McCaleb replied that such an outrageous move would shatter Warner Modular's staff and shock the publishing world, Sarnoff replied that he did not "give a damn what I, my staff, the authors, or the academic community thought and ended by saying that we should destroy the entire inventory of CRV".

 Warner Publishing decided to shut down Warner Modular before CRV could be published.
 The print run was not initially destroyed because of contractual obligations, but the book was passed on to MSS Information Corporation for promotion and distribution after Warner Publishing shut down Warner Modular.
 However, MSS engaged in no promotion, as it was not a commercial publishing company and had no distribution facilities.
 Only 500 copies of the 20,000-copy printing survived.
 Radical America obtained and distributed some copies, because its staff already knew of CRV's existence.
 According to Chomsky, the rest were "pulped," not burned.

 Despite its suppression in the United States, it was translated into several European languages, had two printings in France by the time that The Washington Connection was printed, and CRV's suppression became a "minor cause celebre" in France.

 The work is the foundation of the authors' much expanded two-volume The Political Economy of Human Rights, published in 1979.